Poverty in Lebanon's 'city of billionaires' drives deadly migration

 Mikati's seaside mansion on the city's edge, known locally as "Mikati's Palace", has been a rallying point during protests in recent years over government corruption and economic desperation.

-A Lebanese prosecutor in October 2019 charged Mikati with illicit enrichment for using funds designated for a subsidized housing loan scheme for poor families - accusations he has denied.
+A Lebanese prosecutor in October 2019 charged Mikati with illicit enrichment for using funds designated for a subsidised housing loan scheme for poor families - accusations he has denied.

 His office said the charges were "politically motivated to smear" his reputation, and noted another judge dropped the case earlier this year.